 - The referee gives a "stop" signal. - All players have to stop their movement. - The ball is placed inside the corner arc at the nearest corner to the position where the ball passed the goal line by the referee or one of the assistant referees. - The referee gives a "corner kick" signal. - The robot of the attacking team that is taking the kick is positioned at the ball. - All other players of the corner kick awarded team can stay anywhere on the field except in a circle with a radius of 2m around the ball until the ball is in play. - All players of the opponent team can stay anywhere on the field except in a circle with a radius of 3m around the ball until the ball is in play.
-One robot may stay anywhere inside the penalty area (except goal area) of its own team, even if the distance to the ball is shorter than 3m. - The referee gives a "start" signal. - A player of the team who was awarded the corner kick kicks the ball. - The robot taking the kick should either use its kicker or one of its sides to instantaneously kick (i.e., without dribbling or dragging) the ball such that it travels freely over a distance of at least 0.5m. - The ball is in play immediately after being kicked. - After the kick, the attacking team is only allowed to touch the ball a second time after it moved over a distance of at least 0.5m. - A goal may be scored only when the ball was touched by another player of the same team. - When 10 seconds have passed after the signal and the ball wasn't kicked by the attacking team, the defending team can approach the ball and score a goal directly, even without any contact between the ball and any other player.
+One robot may stay anywhere inside the penalty area (except goal area) of its own team, even if the distance to the ball is shorter than 3m. - The referee gives a "start" signal. - A player of the team who was awarded the corner kick kicks the ball. - The robot taking the kick should either use its kicker or one of its sides to instantaneously kick (i.e., without dribbling or dragging) the ball such that it travels freely over a distance of at least 0.5m. - The ball is in play immediately after being kicked. - After the kick, the attacking team is only allowed to touch the ball a second time after it moved over a distance of at least 0.5m. - A goal may be scored only when the ball was touched by another player of the same team. - When 10 seconds have passed after the signal and the ball wasn't kicked by the attacking team, the defending team can approach the ball and score a goal directly (if the ball is inside the opponent half field), even without any contact between the ball and any other player.
 However, even after these 10 seconds, the attacking team can only score a valid goal after the ball has been touched by at least two of its players. - If a robot of the attacking team except the kicking robot approaches the ball before the ball is in play, a free-kick will be awarded to the other team.

-It is forbidden to reposition robots by hand or by any other means.
-The referee may show a yellow card to the robot that doesn't stay at least 2m (for the attacking team) or 3m (for the defending team) from the ball, following the referee's instructions more than twice consecutively.
-After that, if the robot doesn't follow the position restrictions of the procedure, the referee will instruct the team to remove the robot from the field.
+RoboCup RoboCup Changes and Comments RC-17.1: Procedure It is forbidden to re-position robots by hand or by any other means with the only exception of the use of high level coaching of the robots (see FL 3.10, RC-Decision 2.1).
+The referee may show a yellow card to the robot that doesn't stay at least 2m (for the attacking team) or 3m (for the defending team) from the ball, following the referee's instructions.
+After that, if the robot doesn't follow the position restrictions of the procedure, the referee will show a second yellow card and the robot that received this card must be removed from the field for two minutes.
+The above mentioned 2m and 3m refers to the radius of a circle centered on the ball.
+The robots must be completely out of each circle respectively, depending on its status (attacking or defending).
+The referee must restart the game within 10 seconds after game stops.